-The constitution and law provide for the right to a fair and public trial, but long delays in courts hearing cases and the uneven application of constitutional protections in the customary system compromised this right.
+The constitution and law provide for the right to a fair and public trial, and the government generally respected judicial independence.
+Nevertheless, long delays in courts hearing cases and the uneven application of constitutional protections in the customary system compromised this right.
 Defendants are presumed innocent.
 The law provides for defendants to be informed promptly and in detail of the charges against them, in a language they understand, and of their right to a fair, timely, and public trial.

 All defendants have the right to be present at trial and to consult with an attorney of choice in a timely manner.
 Defendants receive free interpretation as necessary starting with their first court appearance through all appeals.
-Although indigent defendants are entitled to a lawyer provided by the state in criminal and civil cases, this sometimes did not occur due to an insufficient number of public defenders, insufficient state funds to pay private lawyers to represent indigent defendants, or because the LAD did not accept the application for representation from an accused.
+Indigent defendants are entitled to a lawyer provided by the state in criminal and civil cases; however, this sometimes did not occur due to an insufficient number of public defenders, insufficient state funds to pay private lawyers to represent indigent defendants, or because the state-funded Legal Aid Directorate did not accept the application for representation from a defendant.
+The Legal Aid Directorate provided free legal assistance to indigent defendants in criminal cases and, depending on resource availability, in civil matters.

 Defendants may confront witnesses and present witnesses and evidence on their own behalf.
-They have the right of appeal.
 The law extends these rights to all citizens.
 The courts provided defendants with adequate time and facilities to prepare their defense.
 Defendants have the right not to testify against themselves or be forced to confess guilt.
+Convicted individuals have the right to appeal adverse decisions.